brownplt/B2T2/Errors.md

 ### schemaTooLong

 The schema specifies that there are four columns.
-But the rows specifices that there are three columns.
+But the rows have three columns.

 ```lua
 | name    | age    | favorite number | favorite color |